whawty/auth/app/sync/README.md

 ### Slave

+This assumes you have whawty.auth app running as user `whawty-auth`.
+The store directory is at `/var/lib/whawty/auth/store`. `/var/lib/whawty/auth` is the home of the user `whawty-auth`.
-This assumes the slave runs as the same user and uses the same store base directory as the master.
-Use the following commands to create a `.ssh` directory:
+Now use the following commands to create a `.ssh` directory:

     # mkdir /var/lib/whawty/auth/.ssh
     # chmod 700 /var/lib/whawty/auth/.ssh